schollz/thirtythree/README.md

 - instead of recording, you can load a file into any bank (in `PARAMS` menu).
 - you can have multiple backups and make them quickly (<1 sec), change backup # in the `PARAMS` menu.
 - you have two choices of layouts - the classic 5x5 type layout and a compressed 4x6 layout that lets you stamp more of the thirtythree apps across the grid.
+- you can change up to four operators on a grid, and there is ~12 note polyphony shared across all of the operators.

 ## po-33 basics